sravyadhulipala/coloranalysis/README.md

 # **coloranalysis**
-coloranalysis is a python package for calculating the area of one or more colors in an image.
+coloranalysis is a python package for calculating the percentage of area covered by one or more colors in an image.

 ### **Prerequisites**
 numpy, opencv and matplotlib are required to execute coloranalysis, you can download them using the following commands: